situmtech/cordova/README.md

         stepIdxDestination: 0,
         orientationType: "Left",
         indicationType: "Turn",
-        humanReadableMessage: "Turn left and go ahead for 2 meters", // Only iOS, Android version coming
+        humanReadableMessage: "Turn left and go ahead for 2 meters",
         orientation: 1.8215326070785522, // radians
         neededLevelChange: false, // True if change floor is needed
         nextLevel: 3 // Floor number.
 The floor level to which the user need to go.
-Only Android for now. iOS version coming },
+      },
       type: "progress",
       timeToGoal: 62.55179214477539